Jury theorem: Subjective opinions

 The notion of "correctness" may not be meaningful when making policy decisions, which are based on values or preferences, rather than just on facts.

 Some defenders of the theorem hold that it is applicable when voting is aimed at determining which policy best promotes the public good, rather than at merely expressing individual preferences.
 On this reading, what the theorem says is that although each member of the electorate may only have a vague perception of which of two policies is better, majority voting has an amplifying effect.
 The "group competence level", as represented by the probability that the majority chooses the better alternative, increases towards 1 as the size of the electorate grows assuming that each voter is more often right than wrong.

 Several papers show that, under reasonable conditions, large groups are better trackers of the majority preference.

+Applicability

+The applicability of jury theorems, in particular, Condorcet's Jury Theorem (CJT) to democratic processes is debated, as it can prove majority rule to be a perfect mechanism or a disaster depending on individual competence.
+Recent studies show that, in a non-homogeneous case, the theorem's thesis does not hold almost surely (unless weighted majority rule is used with stochastic weights that are correlated with epistemic rationality but such that every voter has a minimal weight of one).